 - Student Learning Outcomes

-- To be exposed to a diverse number of clinical experiences.
+- Engage in a diverse number of clinical experiences.

 Please join us for an Athletic Training Program Information Session.